 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-The Carolina Hurricanes are set for Game 2 of the Stanley Cup Semifinals Saturday against the Florida Panthers, starting at 8:00 PM ET on TNT.
-The Panthers are on top 1-0 in the series.
-The Hurricanes are the favorite (-150) in this matchup with the Panthers (+130).
+Game 2 of the Stanley Cup Semifinals on Saturday, May 20 features the Carolina Hurricanes hosting the Florida Panthers at PNC Arena at 8:00 PM ET on TNT.
+The Panthers are ahead 1-0 in the series.
+The Panthers have +130 moneyline odds against the favorite Hurricanes (-150).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!